November 3, 2020

 At least $100,000 |

-At least 3 full-time employees or 1 local PME (professional, manager or executive) |
+At least three full-time employees or One local PME (professional, manager or executive) |

 Parents | At least $200,000 |

-Àt least 6 full-time employees Or 2 local PMEs |
+Àt least six full-time employees Or Two local PMEs |

 The fee is $105 for each application on an EntrePass.
-Upon a successful application, the fee is $225 for the EntrePass.
+Upon a successful application, the fee is $225 for EntrePass.

-No you don’t.
+No, you don’t.
 You can begin registering your company once your EntrePass application is successful.
 Once you have received your IPA letter, you can register your company with ACRA, open a corporate bank account and bank in any necessary share capital.

 This post was written by: Leanna Seah, Content Marketing Coordinator